Feyerabend/vm/metcalfe/README.md

 where we can store results.

-Production rules are an old concept used in such theories on parsing (other uses are e.g. expert systems).
+Production rules are an old concept used in such theories as parsing (other uses are e.g. expert systems).
 A simple block of production rules are:

 ```text